MaxMnr/FourierDrawing/README.md

 # FourierDrawing
 Delve into the depths of Fourier Analysis interactively with finesse.
 This application empowers users to sketch any shape and witness the signal's reconstruction through FFT, presented in a uniquely captivating manner.

-This code epitomizes the culmination of a Python introduction class tailored for physicists, offering an immersive journey into the realm of Fourier transformations.
+The use also has the possibility of importing a svg file and using Bezier Curves the path can be reconstructed before applying Fourier Analysis.

 This code has been realised in the context of a class for introduction to Python for Physicists.